apache/hbase-operator-tools/hbase-hbck2/README.md

 ```

 _HBCK2_ _addFsRegionsMissingInMeta_ can be used if the above does not show any errors.
 It reads region
-metadata info available on the FS region directories in order to recreate regions
+metadata info available on the FS region directories to recreate regions
 in hbase:meta.
 Since it can run with hbase partially operational, it attempts to disable online tables
 that are affected by the reported problem and it is going to readd regions to _hbase:meta_.
 It can check for specific tables/namespaces, or all tables from all namespaces.